Colita: Colita Collection

 Her work from 1962 to 2002 is conserved at the Museu de les Arts Escèniques (Museum of Performing Arts) of Barcelona.
 It contains 900 negatives and contact sheets, approximately 32,000 photographs of shows, portraits of artists and celebrities related to the performing arts, and related events.
 Her collection is registered and catalogued in an internal data base and is not accessible via the internet.

 A part of her collection is also conserved in the National Archive of Catalonia.
-The collection comprises the portraits that Colita has made throughout her career as a professional photographer.
+The collection comprises the portraits that Colita made throughout her career as a professional photographer.
 It is the result of her collaboration with various magazines, of assignments made by the subjects themselves, or simply, for the friendship she shared with them.